 Sales funnel is the stages in the sales process your leads go through before becoming customers.
 Whereas, sales pipeline comprises of every stage in your sales process a sales rep takes to move a deal from start to close.
 Ideally, your sales process should align with the buyer’s journey.

 But, given the volume of leads that fill your funnel, sales teams have a hard time converting leads into customers because they cannot discern the hot from the cold.
-This results in unqualified hot leads in the top of the funnel that either drop out due to slow response times, or remain stuck in the middle of the funnel eventually becoming cold leads.
-For a business this means missing out on golden ($) opportunities.
+This results in unqualified hot leads in the top of the funnel that either drop out due to slow response times, or remain stuck in the middle of the funnel, eventually becoming cold leads.
+For a business, this means missing out on golden ($) opportunities.
 And, that’s just one leak.
 There are more ways you lose leads in the sales funnel.

-One of the ways CRM will speed up the sales process is by helping you organize data.
-A good CRM is broken down into modules for managing leads, customers and opportunities.
+One of the ways a sales funnel software will speed up the sales process is by helping you organize data.
+It is broken down into modules for managing leads, customers, and opportunities.

 When a lead enters the CRM, it’s marked “new”.
-Every lead in this stage is in the top of the funnel.
+Every lead in this stage is at the top of the funnel.
 As sales reps interact with leads, they’re subsequently moved to the next stages.
-Filters and views in the CRM reveals the number of leads at every stage in the sales funnel to help you analyze their progress—how many new leads are in the funnel, how many have engaged with sales reps, how many are in the bottom of the funnel and ready to close, and how many need to be nurtured.
+Filters and views in the software reveals the number of leads at every stage in the sales funnel to help you analyze their progress—how many new leads are in the funnel, how many have engaged with sales reps, how many are in the bottom of the funnel and ready to close, and how many need to be nurtured.
 This knowledge about your sales funnel becomes an actionable tool allowing you to plan your sales strategies.

 We can’t stress this enough—the biggest challenge for a sales rep is to be able to identify qualified sales leads.
 Experienced sales reps probably know how to qualify their leads over time, and therefore effectively work on the right opportunities.
 But for the rest of them, this is still a burning issue.
 The struggle to pick out qualified leads in the funnel forces sales reps to chase them all.
 The result—getting nowhere.